New Wales Water Loss Incident

 - Recovery well pump replacements and repairs.

-Since 2016, Mosaic made significant additional investments in our gypstack management and monitoring at New Wales, including adding a network of state-of-the-art geophones installed around the perimeter of the stack, which monitor micro-seismic energy that can alert us to potential changes under a gypstack.
+Since 2016, Mosaic made significant additional investments in our gypstack management and monitoring at New Wales, including adding a network of state-of-the-art geophones installed around and then on the stack, which monitor micro-seismic energy that can alert us to potential subsurface changes.

 Pictured: Geophones being installed at the New Wales gypstack